AkashAryal/Animages/README.md

 ## Available Scripts

-To start the client in the project directory, you can run:
+To start the client naviagate to the client directory and run :
 `npm run start`

-To start the server run `npm run dev` in the server directory
+To start the server run `npm run dev` in the root directory.

 Note for this project we use typeORM with mysql.
 The config information is located at `server/ormconfig.json`.